Leflunomide (By mouth)

 Warnings While Using This Medicine

-- Using this medicine while you are pregnant can harm your unborn baby.
-The medicine may also cause birth defects if the father is using it when his sexual partner becomes pregnant.
-If a pregnancy occurs while you are using this medicine, tell your doctor right away.
+- This medicine may cause birth defects if either partner is using it during conception or pregnancy.
+Tell your doctor right away if you or your partner becomes pregnant.
 Use an effective form of birth control to keep from getting pregnant.
 A man intending to father a child should stop taking this medicine and check with his doctor right away.

 - Make sure your doctor knows if you have kidney disease, liver disease (including hepatitis B or C), diabetes, a severe or untreated infection, lung disease, nerve problems, a history of tuberculosis, or a history of blood or bone marrow problems.